MichaelDemidov/LazSimpleTemplateParser/README.md

 What Is It?
 -----------

-Sometimes your application needs to display some rich text, and it is easier and faster to use HTML or even a plain text than to program the behavior of visual components (for example, I use IPro components to display HTML).
-For such situations it would be convenient to use text templates.
-Not just `Format()` or `StringReplace()` but something slightly more powerful.
+Sometimes your application needs to display some rich text, and it is easier and faster to use HTML or even a plain text than to program the behavior of visual components—for example, I use IPro components to display HTML.
+In such situations, it would be convenient to use some kind of text templates with data insertions (not just `Format()` or `StringReplace()` but something slightly more powerful).
 So one day I created this project.

 > [!CAUTION]
-> As its name suggests, it is very simple thing and not intended to be a good example of any programming techniques.
+> As its name suggests, it is very simple thing that is not intended to be a good example of any programming techniques.
 I created the project for my own purposes and uploaded it in hope that it might be useful to someone else.

 The `SimpleTemplateParser` class uses syntax inspired by [Twig](https://twig.symfony.com) and other well-known HTML template systems.
 The template text seems like this: